"Ethics and aesthetics are one", Ludwig Wittgenstein

 Transformation of the church/dojo

-The process took 6½ years - from spring 2019 to summer 2025 - from the first inspection of the Holy Trinity Church, which was about to be deconsecrated, to the installation of a splash guard on the dojo's freshly
+The process took 6½ years - from spring 2019 to summer 2025 - from the first visit to the Holy Trinity Church, which was about to be deconsecrated, to the installation of a splash guard on the dojo's freshly whitewashed façade.

 The dojo is alive.
 We were able to move in during the construction work in 2022.
 The spirit of our practice has been incorporated into the walls.
 It feels as if it has been part of this place from the very beginning.